osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 An easy way to increase the performance of the cache is to assign it more memory.
 If you set a limit on the container's memory usage via the docker option `--memory` or Kubernetes resource limits, make sure it is at least twice the value of `XC_RAMSIZE`.

-### Multiple disks ###

-For caches that store over 10 TB or that have assigned space for storing the cached files over multiple partitions (e.g. `/partition1, /partition2, ...`) we recommend the following:

-1. Create a config file `90-my-stash-cache-disks.cfg` with the following contents:

-        :::file
-        pfc.spaces data
-        oss.space data /data1
-        oss.space data /data2
-        .
-        .
-        .

-1. Run the container with the following options:

-        :::console
-        user@host $ docker run --rm --publish <HOST PORT>:8000 \
-             --volume <HOST PARTITION>:/cache \
-             --volume /partition1:/data1 \
-             --volume /partition2:/data2 \
-             --volume /opt/xcache/90-my-stash-cache-disks.cfg:/etc/xrootd/config.d/90-stash-cache-disks.cfg \
-             --env-file=/opt/xcache/.env \
-             opensciencegrid/stash-cache:stable

-!!! note
-    Under this configuration the `<HOST PARTITION>` is not used to store the files.
-    Instead, the host partition stores symlinks to the files in `/partition1` and `/partition2`.

-!!! warning
-    For over 100 TB of assigned space we highly encourage to use this setup and mount `<HOST PARTITION>` in solid state disks or NVME.

 Validating the Cache
 ---------------------